-The Program Manger will get everyone back together as a large group to discuss action steps and reminders.
+The Program Staff will gather everyone as a large group to discuss reminders.

-- Complete Money Coach Enrollment Form by week 3, students earn \$20 towards their scholarship. - Complete Parent/Guardian Consent Form by week 4, students earn \$20 towards their scholarship. - Open a bank account if you don't have one and complete Direct Deposit Form by week 5, students earn \$30 towards their scholarship. - Start tracking expenses.
-Students can use mobile apps, pen and paper, or the Expense Tracking and Budgeting spreadsheet to track their expenses.
-If students submit their expense tracker no later than week 10, they will earn \$20 towards their scholarship.
+- Complete the Money Coach Enrollment Form by week 3, students earn \$20 towards their participation incentive. - Complete the Parent/Guardian Consent Form by week 4, students earn \$20 towards their participation incentive. - Open a bank account if you don't have one and complete the Direct Deposit Form by week 5, students earn \$20 towards their participation incentive. - Download the expense tracker and budget assignment and save it to your Google Drive.
+Students must submit this assignment in week 11 to earn \$20 towards their participation incentive.

-Group Lesson - Financial Institution
+Week 2 Group Lesson - Banking 101

-The Program Manager will review program logistics & enrollment steps.
+The Program Staff reviews program logistics & enrollment steps.
+The Group Coach shares learning objectives with the students